Andronikos III Palaiologos: Family

 According to the contemporary Byzantine historian Nicephorus Gregoras (c.
 1295–1360), Andronikos also had an illegitimate daughter, Irene Palaiologina of Trebizond, who married emperor Basil of Trebizond and took over the throne of the Empire of Trebizond from 1340 to 1341.
-The contemporary traveller Ibn Battuta (1304–1368/69) also records in his Rihla the existence of another daughter, who had been married to Öz Beg Khan of the Golden Horde, converted to Islam, and taken the name Bayalun.
+The contemporary traveller Ibn Battuta (1304–1368/69) also records in his Rihla the existence of another daughter, who had been married to Öz Beg Khan of the Golden Horde, and taken the name Bayalun.
 Ibn Battuta claims to have accompanied her to Constantinople from her husband's court in late 1332 or 1334.

 Succession and legacy

 Andronikos III died at Constantinople, aged 44, on 15 June 1341, possibly due to chronic malaria, and was buried in the Hodegon Monastery after lying in state at the Hagia Sophia.
 Historians contend that his reign ended with the Byzantine Empire in a still-tenable situation and generally do not implicate deficiencies in his leadership in its later demise.
 John V Palaiologos succeeded his father as Byzantine emperor, but at only nine years of age, he required a regent.

 The energetic campaigns of emperor Andronikos III simply lacked sufficient strength to defeat the imperial enemies and led to several significant Byzantine reverses at the hands of Bulgarians, Serbians, and Ottomans.
 Andronikos III nevertheless provided active leadership and cooperated with able administrators.
-Under him, the empire came closest to regaining a position of power in the Balkans and Greek peninsula after the Fourth Crusade.
+Under him, the empire came closest to regaining a position of power in the Balkans and the Greek peninsula after the Fourth Crusade.
 The loss of a few imperial territories in Anatolia, however, left the Ottoman Turks poised to expand into Europe.

 Within a few months after the death of Andronikos III, controversy over the right to exercise the regency over the new emperor John V Palaiologos and the position of John Kantakouzenos as all-powerful chief minister and friend of Andronikos led to the outbreak of the destructive Byzantine civil war of 1341–47, which consumed the resources of the empire and left it in an untenable position.
 The weakened Byzantine Empire failed to prevent the formation of the Serbian Empire and, more ominously, the Ottoman invasion of Europe.